moxiegirl/getstarted/content/mac/step_four.md

 2. Click the icon to launch a Boot2Docker terminal.

-3. Place your cursor at the prompt in the Boot2Docker terminal.
+4. Place your cursor at the prompt in the Boot2Docker terminal.

+3. Make a new directory by typing `mkdir mydockerbuild` and pressing RETURN.

+        $ mkdir mydockerbuild

+   This directory serves as the "context" for your build.
+The context just means it contains all the things you need to build your image.

+4. Change to your new directory.

+        $ cd mydockerbuild

+   Right now the directory is empty.

-4. Create a Dockerfile in the current directory by typing `touch Dockerfile` and pressing RETURN.
+5. Create a Dockerfile in the directory by typing `touch Dockerfile` and pressing RETURN.

         $ touch Dockerfile